isomerpages/moe-temasekjc/_junior-college/Curriculum Overview/Computing.md

 <p style="text-align: justify;">We curate enrichment opportunities that are appropriate to your competencies and interest to provide you a holistic learning experience beyond the classroom.
 These include local and global competitions, opportunities to learn from AI Singapore + Data Camp, MongoDB University and to attend conferences and forums such as FOSSASIA, BuildingBloCS and PyConSG.</p>

-<p style="text-align: justify;">Eligible Singapore Citizens who are students enrolled in H2 Computing can also apply for the <a href="https://www.csit.gov.sg/internships-scholarships/csit-computing-scholarship" target="_blank"><b>CSIT Computing Scholarship</b></a>, which aims to encourage and nurture young talents in pursuing an education and future career in the dynamic and evolving infocomm industry.</p>
+<p style="text-align: justify;">Eligible Singapore Citizens who are students enrolled in H2 Computing can also apply for the&nbsp;<a href="https://www.csit.gov.sg/internships-scholarships/csit-computing-scholarship" target="_blank"><b>CSIT Computing Scholarship</b></a>, which aims to encourage and nurture young talents in pursuing an education and future career in the dynamic and evolving infocomm industry.</p>

 **SYLLABUS**
-<a href="/files/Academic/Curriculum/9569_y22_sy.pdf" target="_blank">2022 A-Level Syllabus (H2 Computing)</a>
+For more information on each subject, please refer to the subject syllabuses at <a href="https://www.seab.gov.sg/gce-a-level/school-candidates" target="_blank">https://www.seab.gov.sg/gce-a-level/school-candidates</a>